sandstone-mc/sandstone-documentation/docs/features/resources/datapack/loot_tables.md

 })
 ```

 As you can see, you must provide a list of pool.
 A pool is defined by a list of entries and a number of `rolls`.
-For each entry, you must provide a `type` and.
+For each entry, you must provide a `type`.
 Once a `type` has been specified, the specific properties for this `type` will be available through autocompletion.
 The pool also has `conditions` and `functions`: read the built-in documentation or the [Wikipedia article on Loot Tables](https://minecraft.wiki/Loot_table#Tags) for more information.

 ### Example